Table of Contents

 However, despite social media’s popularity, one rather old technology remains to be the preferred, more effective communication channel for recruitment: email.
 The thing with email is that it can be challenging to get things right.
 When you do get it right, however, you’re going to be amazed by the results.

-Here are some tips to maximize this humble tool for your real estate recruitment strategies
+Here are some tips to maximize this humble tool for your real estate recruitment strategies.
+And get the tips for drawing up home floor plans.

 Email is also a great tool for following up with a potential recruit after they’ve gone through the application process and interview.
 It provides consistent yet non-intrusive communication, which can enhance the candidate’s experience.
 In short, email is the most effective when you use it at the right phase of recruitment.